adred/messaging-app-demo/README.md

 # Messaging Service

 A simple messaging service built in Go using Domain-Driven Design principles, RESTful APIs, and RabbitMQ for asynchronous messaging.
-This project was designed as an assessment and includes core features such as sending messages, retrieving message history, tracking message status, and managing private chats between hardcoded users.
+This project includes core features such as sending messages, retrieving message history, tracking message status, and managing private chats between hardcoded users.

 ## Table of Contents